UCSD-SEELab/iotsim-validation/data/README.md

 This tutorial will walk you through the organization of experiment data from top to bottom.

 Each folder in this directory contains a set of collected data with specific settings (explained in [Experiment Sets](#Experiment-Sets)).
-There are 10 `.txt` files in each folder, recording the collected traces from each device (explained in [Devices](#Devices)).
+There are 11 `.txt` files in each folder, recording the collected traces from each device and an additional file from powermeter (explained in [Devices](#Devices)).
 Finally, each line in a `.txt` files notes collecting time, power, temperature and delay (explained in [Data Traces](#Data-Traces)).
 We also provide a script for visualization, see [Instructions for Visualization](#Instructions-for-Visualization).

 ## Experiment Sets

-* **test** - a sample data set collected when all devices are in lab 2115.
+* **test_old** - a sample data set collected when all devices are in lab 2115.

-  Run by `python3 start_exp.py 0.2 0 1 300`, meaning every client samples every 0.2s, sends 1 Kbytes of fake data into the network each second, and the total experiment runs for 300s.
+  In the old experiment setting, every client samples power and/or temperature every 0.2s, sends 1 Kbytes of fake data into the network each second, and the total experiment runs for 300s.

+* **original_old** - setup the network in 2nd floor of CSE building.
+Power & temperature sampling interval is 0.2s,  with 1kB of fake data sending from every Pi in each second.
+The total running time is 300s.
+There is no bandwidth limitation in this case.

-* **limit_bw** - with 100kbps limited bandwidth between each pair of Pi's.
+* **limit_bw_old** - same setting as **original_old**, with 100kbps limited bandwidth between each pair of Pi's.

-  Run by `python3 start_exp.py 0.2 0 1 300`, with function `set_bw(100)` called before the experiment starts.

-* **lr** - run linear regression workloads (100MB inputs, 10Kbytes outputs) on each device every second.

-  Run by `python3 start_exp.py 0.2 100000 10 300`.

-* **temp** - with one device heated up by the thermal lamp, thus shows higher ambient temperature.
+* **original_1/2** - setup the network in 2nd floor of CSE building .
+Power & temperature sampling is 0.2s, with 80kB fake data sending from Pi3's and 20kB fake data sending from Pi zero's in each second.
+Total experiment time is 300s.
+In this case, there is a 1.25MB/s (10Mbps) bandwidth limitation on each Pi's Wi-Fi adapter.

+* **original_no_bw_1/2** - same setting as **original_1/2** but without the bandwidth setting.

+* **limit_bw_1/2** - same setting as **original_1/2**, while the only difference is the bandwidth limitation here is set to 12.5kB/s (100kbps).

+* **lr_1/2** - same setting as **original_1/2**, while the only difference is, each device (all Pi's and ESP's) are running certain Linear Regression workloads.

+  * For Pi 3, the LR workload is triggered each second, with 100MB input data and 80kB output data.
+Outputs are sent through MQTT to the central Pi broker after the computation finishes.
+Each run takes approximately 0.5s in the 1s interval.
+  * For Pi zero, similarly, the LR workload is fired each second, with 100MB input data and 20kB output.
+Outputs are forwarded through MQTT to the central Pi broker after the computation finishes.
+Each run takes approximately 0.58s on Pi zero in its 1s interval.
+  * For ESP8266, due to memory limitation, the LR could only takes 256 floats and output 32 floats.
+In each 200ms interval, such LR is run for 10 times, costing approximately 90ms in 200ms.

+* **limit_bw_lr_1/2** - use bandwidth setting in **limit_bw_1/2**, linear regression setting in **lr_1/2**.
+The rest settings are the same as **original_1/2**.

+* **temp_2_1/2** - same setting as **original_1/2**, while one of the major node on the path, i.e. Pi zero with 172.27.0.2, is being heated thus its ambient temperature increases to xx°C.

+* **temp_3_1/3** - same setting as **original_1/2**, while one of the major node on the path, i.e. Pi zero with 172.27.0.3, is being heated thus its ambient temperature increases to xx°C.

 ## Devices

 * 172.27.0.1 - this is a Raspberry Pi 3B+ running the central broker. **Note that the power data in this file is wrong.** I don't know why, no matter changing the power wire or another INA219 current sensor, this Pi keeps giving power of less than 1W.
 * 172.27.0.2 - 172.27.0.5 - these are Raspberry Pi zeros acting as normal mesh nodes in the network.
 * 172.27.0.6 - this is a Raspberry Pi 3B+.
 Same as RPi zeros, this Pi is also a client connecting to the central broker as a normal mesh node.
 At the same time, it also serves as a bridge forwarding all data from ESP8266s to the central broker.
+* power_broker.txt - this is an additional file generated by power meter, which is recording the power traces of the central Pi broker (i.e. 172.27.0.1).
+The reason for using this is that the power measurement of INA219 on the central Pi broker is obviously wrong.
+So this is an alternative way to obtain accurate power trace on this particular device.

 ## Data Traces